-If the parties have not reached an agreement within a month from the termination of the proceedings of the Conciliation Commission mentioned in the previous Articles, the question shall be brought before an arbitral tribunal which, unless the parties agree otherwise, shall be constituted in the manner indicated below.
+If the Parties have not reached an agreement within a month from the termination of the proceedings of the Conciliation Commission mentioned in the previous Articles, the question shall be brought before an arbitral tribunal which, unless the Parties agree otherwise, shall be constituted in the manner indicated below.

-The arbitral tribunal shall consist of five members.
-The parties shall each nominate one member, who may be chosen from among their respective nationals.
-The two other arbitrators and the Chairman shall be chosen by common agreement from among the nationals of third Powers.
-They must be of different nationalities and must not be habitually resident in the territory nor be in the service of the parties.
+The Arbitral Tribunal shall consist of five members.
+The Parties shall each nominate one member, who may be chosen from among their respective nationals.
+The other two arbitrators and the Chairman shall be chosen by common agreement from among the nationals of third Powers.
+They must be of different nationalities and must not be habitually resident in the territory nor be in the service of the Parties.

-- 1. If the appointment of the members of the arbitral tribunal is not made within a period of three months from the date on which one of the parties requested the other party to constitute an arbitral tribunal, a third Power, chosen by agreement between the parties, shall be requested to make the necessary appointments. - 2.
-If no agreement is reached on this point, each party shall designate a different Power, and the appointments shall be made in concert by the Powers thus chosen. - 3.
-If, within a period of three months, the Powers so chosen have been unable to reach an agreement, the necessary appointments shall be made by the President of the Permanent Court of International Justice.
-If the latter is prevented from acting or is a subject of one of the parties, the nomination shall be made by the Vice-President.
-If the latter is prevented from acting or is a subject of one of the parties, the appointments shall be made by the oldest member of the Court who is not a subject of either party.
+- I. If the appointment of the members of the Arbitral Tribunal is not made within a period of three months from the date on which one of the Parties requested the other Party to constitute an arbitral tribunal, a third Power, chosen by agreement between the Parties, shall be requested to make the necessary appointments. - 2.
+If no agreement is reached on this point, each Party shall designate a different Power, and the appointments shall be made in concert by the Powers thus chosen. - 3.
+If, within a period of three months, the two Powers so chosen have been unable to reach an agreement, the necessary appointments shall be made by the President of the Permanent Court of International Justice.
+If the latter is prevented from acting or is a subject of one of the Parties, the nomination shall be made by the Vice-President.
+If the latter is prevented from acting or is a subject of one of the Parties, the appointments shall be made by the oldest member of the Court who is not a subject of either Party.